(HIGHEST ALTITUDE LAKE IN THE WORLD )

 Tea Houses / B & B Hotels Accommodation every night

 Breakfast, Lunch, and Dinner as a standard menu (Guide will recommend you)

-Private hire cab from Pokhara to the starting point
+Private transportation from Pokhara to the starting point

 A first aid kit with Basic supplies